Frequently Asked Questions

 Most frequent questions and answers

-Unlike other countries in the region, Cuba is a remarkably safe country, as the government is keen to encourage and build tourism.
+Unlike other countries in the region, Cuba is a remarkably safe country, as the government is keen to encourage travel and build its economy.
 As with any foreign travel, however, you should observe standard safety rules apply to avoid any unpleasant situations.
 The most important thing to remember is to remain with your guides, as they will ensure you have a safe an enjoyable trip.
 Other tips include:

 - Do not carry your passport with you unless absolutely necessary